top of page

 The Victoria & Albert Museum, London

 The original ceiling had sadly been lost behind an irriversible 1980's redecoration that deviated significantly in colour, positioning and quality from the original scheme.
 Conservation work was required to fill and remodel various cracks and losses to the ceiling bed and decorative plaster cornice.
 Areas of flaking and friable paintwork caused by water damage required consolidation to preserve the underlying historic scheme.
-Investigation was undertaken to establish original colours and finish and the ceiling was reinstated, restoring uniformity with the surrounding interior.
+An investigation was undertaken to establish the original colours and finish, and the ceiling was reinstated, restoring uniformity with the surrounding interior.

 Staining caused by prior attempts at chemical cleaning in previous years